| Waking up in a real bed was a nice

 surprised to find a couple of cows standing idly in the parking lot so I

+took their picture before I made my retreat.
 The rest of the day was spent winding my way through Oita

 Prefecture and, finally, to Beppu which is located on the eastern coast of